-Each GROUP n ACTIVATE ON setting selects a FlexLogicTM operand which, when set, will make the particular setting group active for use by any grouped element.
-A priority scheme ensures that only one group is active at a given time - the highest-numbered group which is activated by its GROUP n ACTIVATE ON parameter takes priority over the lower-numbered groups.
-There is no "activate on" setting for Group 1 (the default active group), because Group 1 automatically becomes active if no other group is active.
+The GROUP 2 ACTIVATE ON to GROUP 6 ACTIVATE ON settings select a FlexLogicTM operand which, when set, will make the particular setting group active for use by any grouped element.
+A priority scheme ensures that only one group is active at a given time - the highest-numbered group which is activated by its ACTIVATE ON parameter takes priority over the lower-numbered groups.
+There is no activate on setting for group 1 (the default active group), because group 1 automatically becomes active if no other group is active.

-The SETTING GROUP 1(6) NAME settings allows to user to assign a name to each of the six settings groups.
+The SETTING GROUP 1 NAME to SETTING GROUP 6 NAME settings allows to user to assign a name to each of the six settings groups.
 Once programmed, this name will appear on the second line of the GROUPED ELEMENTS ⇒ SETTING GROUP 1(6) menu display.

 The relay can be set up via a FlexLogicTM equation to receive requests to activate or de-activate a particular non-default settings group.
-The following FlexLogicTM equation (see the figure below) illustrates requests via remote communications (e.g. VIRTUAL INPUT 1) or from a local contact input (e.g. H7a) to initiate the use of a particular settings group, and requests from several overcurrent pickup measuring elements to inhibit the use of the particular settings group.
+The following FlexLogicTM equation (see the figure below) illustrates requests via remote communications (for example, VIRTUAL INPUT 1 ON) or from a local contact input (for example, CONTACT IP 1 ON) to initiate the use of a particular settings group, and requests from several overcurrent pickup measuring elements to inhibit the use of the particular settings group.
 The assigned VIRTUAL OUTPUT 1 operand is used to control the "On" state of a particular settings group.

-Figure 5-94: EXAMPLE FLEXLOGICTM CONTROL OF A SETTINGS GROUP
+Figure 5-112: EXAMPLE FLEXLOGICTM CONTROL OF A SETTINGS GROUP